 ASHA is an incorporated society run by members.
 Membership is open to all those who are interested in historical archaeology – practitioners, students, and amateurs alike.

 Our core activities include the publication of the annual journal Australasian Historical Archaeology, a blog, and an annual conference, which attracts both local and international speakers.
 We also publish monographs and other publications, and organise public lectures and workshops for archaeological practitioners.
-We also managed an email discussion list for members and have a social media presence on Facebook, Instagram, Twitter and LinkedIn.
+We also manage an email discussion list for members and have a social media presence on Facebook, Instagram, Twitter and LinkedIn.

 In 2007, we established annual awards to celebrate the achievements of historical archaeologists working and studying in Australasia.
+These are currently awarded each May, to coincide with National Archaeology Week.

 ASHA is run by a committee comprised of members from across Australasia who are elected each year at the Annual General Meeting.
 The current committee can be viewed here.